clement0204/Pacmain-Project/README.md

 ![Capture d’écran 2022-01-20 à 13 39 25](https://user-images.githubusercontent.com/93545145/150343019-1ce004af-fb8e-41f4-becb-7bb9765b1a31.png "Salut")

 In the level selector, you can choose three different levels.
 Each level corresponds to a different difficulty.
 Level 1 has been designed for patients who are not able to close completely their hands while level 3 is for people who are at the end of their reeducation.
-On the following figure you can see what is expecting for each level (from level 1 to 3):
+On the following figure you can see what movement is expecting for each level (from level 1 to 3):

 ![Capture d’écran 2022-01-20 à 14 06 58](https://user-images.githubusercontent.com/93545145/150345057-3fbad285-9be3-48d6-8c07-e4e032edeaa4.png "Level 1")
 ![Capture d’écran 2022-01-20 à 14 07 09](https://user-images.githubusercontent.com/93545145/150345063-faa101ba-0d30-4637-a815-13dc2e08bd63.png)